zoyafuso-NOAA/Optimal_Allocation_GoA/README.md

 # Multispecies Stratified Survey Optimization for Gulf of Alaska Groundfishes

-This repository is provides the code used for an In Prep NOAA Technical Memorandum manuscript by Zack Oyafuso, Lewis Barnett, Margaret Siple, and Stan Kotwicki temporarily entitled "The expected performance and feasibility of a Gulf of Alaska groundfish bottom trawl survey optimized
+This repository provides the code used for an In Prep NOAA Technical Memorandum manuscript by Zack Oyafuso, Lewis Barnett, Margaret Siple, and Stan Kotwicki temporarily entitled "The expected performance and feasibility of a Gulf of Alaska groundfish bottom trawl survey optimized